zeeman-effect/maiar-ai/README.md

 > [!NOTE]
 >
-> The `maiar-starter` project serves as a reference implementation demonstrating how to develop against the core Maiar packages.
-You can apply this same development setup to any project that depends on Maiar packages - simply mirror the dev script configuration and `.build-complete` marker file handling shown in the starter project's package.json.
+> The `maiar-starter` project serves as a reference implementation demonstrating how to develop against the core MAIAR packages.
+You can apply this same development setup to any project that depends on MAIAR packages - simply mirror the dev script configuration and `.build-complete` marker file handling shown in the starter project's package.json.
 The key focus of this repository is the core packages in `packages/*`, with `maiar-starter` serving as an example consumer.

 ## **How It Works**

-At its core, Maiar builds execution pipelines dynamically.
+At its core, MAIAR builds execution pipelines dynamically.
 When an event or request is received, the runtime:

 1. **Processes triggers** to determine when and how the AI should act.
 2. **Uses LLM-assisted reasoning** to construct an execution pipeline.
 3. **Runs plugins in sequence**, modifying a structured **context chain** as it progresses.

-Rather than hardcoding client logic, Maiar produces **emergent behavior** by selecting the most relevant plugins and actions based on context.
+Rather than hardcoding client logic, MAIAR produces **emergent behavior** by selecting the most relevant plugins and actions based on context.
 This enables adaptability and ensures that agents can evolve without rewriting core logic.

 ## **Pipes & Context Chains**

-Maiar's architecture is influenced by **Unix pipes**, where structured input flows through a sequence of operations, using a standard in and out data interface.
+MAIAR's architecture is influenced by **Unix pipes**, where structured input flows through a sequence of operations, using a standard in and out data interface.
 Each plugin acts as an independent unit:

 1. **Receives input (context) from prior steps**
 2. **Performs a specific operation**